 “Biden to recast and road-test economic message before State of the Union” [NBC].
 “The White House is crafting a plan to refocus President Joe Biden’s economic message so that in next month’s State of the Union address he emphasizes more of what officials view as his best political asset and weapon against Americans’ angst: empathy.
 The still-evolving plan, according to administration officials, is for Biden to stress that he understands the economic pain many Americans are experiencing, particularly because of inflation, in an attempt to balance out his recent efforts to get credit for policy prescriptions the White House believes have been successes.
 The shift reflects a recognition by Biden and his aides that Americans aren’t in the mood to reward him for his signature achievements, such as the bipartisan infrastructure law, if they aren’t convinced he understands their day-to-day struggles, officials said.” • Biden does empathu well, it’s true; more important, the press believes it.
 Biden still owes me six hundred bucks, though.
 The best way to show me empathy would be writing that check.

 “Biden is winning the war against covid.
 Is anyone noticing?”
 [Jennifer Rubin, WaPo].
 “The White House has good reason to be wary of premature declarations of victory.
 It’s still possible that another dangerous variant emerges in the future, and the administration must remain prepared to respond quickly.
-Nevertheless, Biden should be able to claim credit for a public health triumph. .
+Nevertheless, Biden should be able to claim credit for a public health triumph.
+Victory is tempered by the stunning, heartbreaking loss of 900,000 lives to covid over the past two years.
 But when the pandemic recedes, deaths diminish, life returns to normal and prices recalibrate, there will be plenty to celebrate.” • I’ll write that in my diary tonight.

 Democrats en Déshabillé